OrchardCMS/OrchardDoc/docs/index.markdown

+[Orchard](http://orchardproject.net/) is a free, open source, community-focused Content Management System built on the ASP.NET MVC platform.

 > **Note:** This documentation site, like all of Orchard, is a [community effort](/Contributors).
 If you would like to contribute, please see [Documentation Style Guidelines](Documentation/Documentation-style-guidelines) and [Suggestions for New Topics](Documentation/Suggestions-for-New-Topics).